Replace Transistor – How to Make the Best Choice

 Figure 3: A Technician Holding Battery Terminals

 You must also get the polarity right, especially when you are using junction transistors.
 They exploit the different functionalities of the junctions.
-For the N-type junctions, you will find an excess of electrons, while for P-type, you will find an excess of holes.
+For the N-type junctions, you will find an excess of electrons, while for the P-type, you will find an excess of holes.

 We have NPN and PNP transistors.
 The first has a P area sandwiched between two N zones.
 Conversely, the other had an N area transfixed between two P zones.